quicwg/base-drafts/draft-ietf-quic-transport.md

 relies on the congestion controller responding to congestion signals and reduce send rates appropriately.

-After verifying an address, the endpoint might wish to update address validation tokens ({{address-validation}}) that it has issued to its peer.
-Previous tokens might have been invalidated by the migration.
+After verifying an address, the endpoint SHOULD update any address validation tokens ({{address-validation}}) that it has issued to its peer if those are no longer valid based on the changed address.

 Address validation using the PING frame MAY be used at any time by either peer.
 For instance, an endpoint might check that a peer is still in possession of its